EarthSpirit, a member of Green Tourism, is working to promote sustainable practices throughout the tourist industry.

 As of 2014 we have adopted a Green Travel Plan, in concert with the local council, which we are now implementing.
 As part of this we are doing everything we can to encourage car sharing and the use of public transport in order to minimise car journeys to the centre.
 We use a green rescue service – the Environmental Transport Association – for our vehicles, knowing that its profits will be used to support sustainable transport and not to lobby for more roads.
 We’re also looking at installing a charging point for electric cars and expect to be one of the first centres in the country to do this.

 They say sparrows are increasingly rare, but not around here, where you will see and hear many different birds including the buzzards that nest on Dundon Beacon.
-Massive flocks (murmurations) of starlings flying North West are a feature in the autumn and, of course, there’s the microscopically small Springtails, a new species discovered here by a former cook.
+Massive flocks (murmurations) of starlings flying north west are a feature in the autumn and, of course, there’s the microscopically small Springtails, a new species discovered here by a one of our cook.

 The future of Ecology at EarthSpirit